 According to motivational speaker Tony Robbins, a success-driven mindset is one that’s grounded in the knowledge of one’s worth.
 In other words, you have to believe in yourself, no matter what challenges and obstacles you face.
 An unwavering faith in your abilities is your passport to a lifetime of positive mental health as you navigate through the trenches of life.

-If you’re someone who maintains high standards, constantly raising the bar and trying to achieve more, then maintaining confidence in your abilities in indispensable.
+If you’re someone who maintains high standards, constantly raising the bar and trying to achieve more, then maintaining confidence in your abilities is essential.
 This doesn’t mean that successful people don’t experience periods of self-doubt – they’ve simply become adept at managing and channeling it in a way that serves them.